 * Woman killed in flooding in Houston

-* Storm Harvey hit Texas as Category 4 hurricane late Friday (Updates with 1,000 rescued, residents told to climb on roofs)
+* Hit Texas as Category 4 hurricane late Friday

-The Twitter account of the sheriff of Harris County, which includes most of Houston, was inundated with rescue requests.
-Sheriff Ed Gonzalez said his deputies were responding to unconfirmed reports of a deceased woman and child inside a submerged vehicle on Interstate 10 near Houston.
+The storm has killed at least two people and Harris County Sheriff Ed Gonzalez said on Twitter early on Sunday the death toll could rise, with his deputies responding to reports of a deceased woman and child inside a submerged vehicle on Interstate 10 near Houston.

 The second confirmed fatality from Tropical Storm Harvey came on Saturday evening as an elderly woman attempted to drive through flooded streets on Houston's west side, said Sergeant Colin Howard of the Houston police department.